coolwonny/Wallet/README.md

 # Multi-Blockchain Wallet in Python

 In this assignment, we are going to create a code in Python that allows us to transact and manage a blockchain wallet not pertaining to one coin but acrosss 300+ coins.
 For this assignment, we are to make 2 coins working: **Ethereum** and **Bitcoin Testnet**.
-Ethereum keys are the same format on any network, so the Ethereum keys should work with your custom networks or testnets.
+Ethereum keys are the same format on any network, so the Ethereum keys should work with any custom networks or testnets.

 The process can be divided into three parts:
 - Writing a function that derives the wallet keys
 - Writing a function that links the derived keys to the accouts we want to make a transaction.
 - Testing some transactions using the code.

-### You may see the code either in [Jupyter notebook](https://github.com/coolwonny/Wallet/blob/master/wallet.ipynb) or [wallet.py](https://github.com/coolwonny/Wallet/blob/master/wallet.py).
+### You may refer to the code either in [Jupyter notebook](https://github.com/coolwonny/Wallet/blob/master/wallet.ipynb) or [wallet.py](https://github.com/coolwonny/Wallet/blob/master/wallet.py).